by Laura Rothschild and Sandra O’Donnell, literary agents, RO Literary

 - Secure Those Handles And Get A Website

 Secure all the social media handles in your name.
 Don’t worry if someone has taken your name.
 You can use JaneDoeAuthor or JohnSmithBooks to stand out from the crowd.
 Pick two social media platforms that appeal to you, and start building a following, but secure your name across all of them just in case one becomes the next hottest platform.
-Try to make the handle you use consistent across all platforms.
+Try to make the handle you use consistently across all platforms.
 It will be easier for you to remember and easier for all your future fans to find you!
 Get a website.
-There are plenty of great DIY options available, and something as simple as a landing page with all of your contact information, social media links, and an author bio is better than nothing to at first.
+There are plenty of great DIY options available, and something as simple as a landing page with all of your contact information, social media links, and an author bio is better than nothing at first.
 Again, make the URL your name, not your book’s title.
 Remember fans follow writers, not books.
 When you query us, we immediately do an internet search to see what your web presence is.
 Publishers will do the same when we present you to them.
 Get a jump on book marketing by making your presence known and you’ll look like a professional who understands what it takes to be a successful author.

 - Engage And Interact